Last update July 24, 2025

 Common Poppy

-It has been used since antiquity to sedate children in many cultures
+It has been used since ancient times to sedate children in many cultures (Obladen 2015).
+Serious poisoning has occurred with its use.
+(Günaydın 2015)

-Because of sedative properties only a moderate and occasional use would be compatible with breastfeeding, out of the neonatal period with close monitoring for the occurrence of sedation or loss of appetite by the infant.
+Due to its sedative properties, only moderate and occasional consumption would be compatible with breastfeeding, outside the neonatal period and monitoring the appearance of sedation or lack of appetite in the infant.

 Suggestions made at e-lactancia are done by APILAM team of health professionals, and are based on updated scientific publications.
 It is not intended to replace the relationship you have with your doctor but to compound it.
 The pharmaceutical industry contraindicates breastfeeding, mistakenly and without scientific reasons, in most of the drug data sheets.